- Austria (Website)

 Improving Therapeutic Decisions

-ETEST is a well-established method for antimicrobial susceptibility testing in microbiology laboratories around the world.
-ETEST consists of a predefined gradient of antibiotic concentrations on a plastic strip and is used to determine the Minimum Inhibitory Concentration (MIC) of antibiotics, antifungal agents and antimycobacterial agents.
+ETEST is a well-established method for Minimum Inhibitory Concentration (MIC) determinations in microbiology laboratories around the world.
+ETEST consists of a predefined gradient of antibiotic concentrations immobilized on a plastic strip and is used to determine the MIC of antibiotics and antifungal agents.

 Quantitative MIC data is a prerequisite for the management of critical infections, including sepsis, especially among critical care patients.
-ETEST for antimicrobial resistance testing is particularly valuable in such situations, when on-scale MICs are needed for treatment decisions.
+ETEST is a valuable diagnostic solution used to help guide and manage therapy when on-scale MICs are needed for treatment decisions.
+ETEST is part of an integrated ID/AST offer by bioMérieux to help complete your AST pathway and support your antimicrobial stewardship initiatives.

 Features & Specs